New York Neighborhoods

 The City of New York is made up of five boroughs: Manhattan, the most densely populated of the boroughs, Brooklyn, Queens, The Bronx and Staten Island.
 Each of the boroughs has their own definable history and character, which in turn spawn hundreds of equally distinctive and unique neighborhoods.
-Given the wealth of options the city has to offer, we've decided instead to list the city's most popular neighborhoods.
+Given the wealth of options the city has to offer, we've decided instead to list the most popular neighborhoods in New York.
 So let's get to it.

 Upper East Side

 Glamorized by its opulent residents and the shops on Madison Avenue, the Upper East is one of New York City’s most affluent districts.
 The area also plays host to world famous museums, like the Metropolitan Museum of Art and the Solomon R. Guggenheim Museum.
 In fact, there are so many museums on the Upper East Side that the portion of Fifth Avenue between 82nd and 105th streets is called “Museum Mile.”